jxzly/AllDataAreExt-Galixir-Kaggle-HPA-2021-Solution/README.md

   - Bo Liu is currently a Senior Deep Learning Data Scientist at NVIDIA based in the U.S. and a Kaggle Competition Grandmaster.

-  - Gary is currently a Algorithm Engineer at ReadSense based in the China.
+  - Fuxu Liu is currently a Algorithm Engineer at ReadSense based in the China.
 Kaggle Competition Grandmaster.
 Z by HP & NVIDIA Global Data Science Ambassador.

   - Daishu is currently a Senior Research Scientist at Galixir.
 Kaggle Competition Grandmaster.